 Q: Can I stay in Rochester?
 Maybe.
 Some co-op jobs are located in the Rochester area.
 Depending upon your program, there may be many or very few positions in Rochester.
 Competition for these positions can be very keen.
 It is not advisable to limit your job search to any one specific area.
 You will enhance your chances of landing a professionally rewarding position if you are geographically flexible.
 You should seriously consider all co-op opportunities in your career field for which you qualify, regardless of location.

 Q: Where will I live if I leave Rochester?
 Many out-of-town employers provide some help in finding temporary housing.
 The assistance varies: some companies will provide a list of possible apartments and room rentals; some will pay for a hotel for a few days while you are looking; some have co-op housing already arranged.
 It is a good idea to check with the colleges in the area because residence hall space is frequently available, especially in the summer.
 It is appropriate to discuss your housing concerns with an employer once an offer has been made.

 Q: Can I work overseas?
 Yes, but start early!
-Visit our Work Abroad page for more information.
+Visit our International Experience page for more information.